neu-se/CS4530-CS5500-Spring-2021/assignments/hw1.md

 * `roomSubscriptionHandler` (in `requestHandlers/CoveyRoomRequestHandlers.ts`)
 * `IVideoClient` (in `lib/IVideoClient.ts`)

+Please refer to Lesson 2.1 for more details about CRC cards, and examples of CRC cards.

 Note that TypeScript functions are first-class entities that can be passed around as objects.
 Hence, while traditionally the first 'C' in 'CRC' stands for *Class*, for this design exercise, we'll consider the two functions `roomJoinHandler` and `roomSubscriptionHandler` as classes.
 In a language like Java, each of these functions would likely end up being a class with a single function --- in TypeScript, we can have that single function stand on its own without being part of a class.

-Each CRC card should include
+Each CRC card should include:
   * the name of the class, function or interface being described
   * a short phrase or sentence describing the responsibility of this class in the context of the entire application
   * the collaborators of the class.
 These are the classes which are directly coupled to the class.
 In some cases, this list may be open-ended.